 The plum '3D Purple' osteospermum daisies were a new plant for us this year, and they've performed very well.
 They keep blooming even without diligent deadheading.
 Last year we were very impressed with the long blooming time and minimal deadheading of 'Opal Innocence' nemesia.
-This year I chose to use 'Compact Pink Innocence' nemesia and have been just as happy with this low maintenance, fluffly filler plant.
+This year I chose to use 'Compact Pink Innocence' nemesia because of its more vivid color and have been just as happy with this low maintenance, fluffly filler plant.

-Last year (click here to see photos) I included grey licorice plant (Helichrysum) in this bed, and in general the flowers I chose were paler.
-But I realized that since these beds are surrounded by grey concrete and white temple walls, I should use flowers with stronger colors.
+Last year (click here to see photos) we had grey licorice plant (Helichrysum) in this bed, and in general the flowers were paler.
+But I realized that since these beds are surrounded by grey concrete and white temple walls, we should use flowers with stronger colors.
 I'm happy with the changes that make the area more vibrant this year.

 This photo shows several tall mauve 'Senorita Rosalita' cleome that have been a favorite with visitors.
 I guess older versions of cleome had an unpleasant smell and became sticky as they bloomed, but 'SR' doesn't have any of those drawbacks.
 It's a sturdy, deer-resistant, vigorous plant.